mkgin/huawei_LTE_API_Zabbix_Sender/README.md

 ## Current status

-* Currently focused only on collecting data from the =huawei.lte.device.signal= part of the api
 * Testing with python 3.9
 * Tested on Huawei B535-333
-  * Zabbix Template and configuration made for this model.
+  * Zabbix Template and api configuration made for this model
+    * monitors endpoint and keys that I am interested in
+* Using with zabbix 4.2 ( should work with newer versions, but haven't tried the template)

 * Handles connection problems to modem and zabbix moderately well (see tests/NOTES.md)
+* api endpoints, keys, polling interval and sending strategies are configured by a YAML file generates a dictionary with information about how to handle each key

+## Configuration

+* =config.yml= place for default stuff, ideally safe to be on a public repo
+* =own_config.yml= writes over variables in =config.yml=
+* =api_poll_config:= in the above config files sets the location of the api polling configuration
+  * api polling configuration is defined in =api_design.yml=
+  * =api_huawei_lte_4g_config.yml= works with the current zabbix template

 ## next
 * need to fix logging (configure levels)
 * make more stuff configurable
-  * api endpoints, keys, polling interval and sending strategyies will be configured by a YAML file which will be used to make a dictionary
 * improve clarity of counter and timer printed info
 * use less globals
-*
+* move functions that are not specific to the modem into modules
+* poll endpoints with fixed polling more often ... overrides polling_interval

 ### IDEAS / TODO,
-  - handle other parts of the api via YAML config file without making configuration to appear too difficult?
 - handle parsed arguments
+- zabbix related
-  - generate a simple zabbix template?
+  - auto generate a simple zabbix template?
     - items suitable for populating zabbix inventory
-  - client.device.information
+  - new endpoints
     - client.device.basic_information
     - client.device.antenna_type
     - client.monitoring.check_notifications
     - Net.current_plmn (operator name)
     - Monitoring.traffic_statistic (connect time)
-  - certain IP addresses
     - Sms.sms_count
     - OnlineUpdate.status
-  - User.history_login